Main Content start here

 In response to this trend, paint manufacturers in India are expanding their portfolios of low-VOC (volatile organic compound) and zero-VOC paints.
 These formulations emit fewer harmful chemicals into the atmosphere, resulting in improved indoor air quality and a reduced environmental footprint.
 Water-based paints, which have lower VOC levels compared to solvent-based counterparts, have gained significant popularity.

-Additionally, there is a growing demand for eco-friendly paint products made from renewable resources and recyclable materials.
+There is a growing demand for eco-friendly paint products made from renewable resources and recyclable materials.
 Manufacturers are investing in research and development to create sustainable paint options that use plant-based ingredients, recycled content, or bio-based resins.
-This trend aligns with the global push for more sustainable and responsible consumer choices.
+For example, Asian Paints' Nilaya Naturals line uses natural ingredients like soybean and castor seeds, while the government-backed Khadi Prakritik Paint is made from cow dung.

 Sustainability is not limited to the product itself but also extends to the production processes.
 Manufacturers are adopting eco-friendly manufacturing practices and reducing energy consumption to lower their carbon footprint.